calvinmetcalf/intercal/README.txt

 (P.S.
 It was my PATH that was wrong.
 Still, if you made the same mistake as me, you may want to try the same fix.)

-Some features (for instance, -F) are unavailable at the moment under DJGPP (they are documented, but have no effect).
+Some features (for instance, -F) are sometimes unavailable under DJGPP (they are documented, but have no effect); note that if you do compile a program under DJGPP using -F, the resulting program may not run if invoked using a command interpreter other than bash (because -F sometimes produces a shell script with a .exe extension, rather than a DOS-format executable file).
 Note also that the profiler is pretty much useless under DOS; this is a problem inherent in DOS, in that it doesn't provide timings to any decent resolution (it was worse than 50ms last I checked, and the DJGPP documentation agrees with me on this; INTERCAL may be traditionally considered to be slow, but it isn't that slow, especially with the optimiser enabled).

-Note that for copyright reasons, the compilation needs to know a location of the GNU GPL on your system.
-There is one provided as COPYING.txt.
-You will need to edit makeick.sh or makeick.bat to change the location given, if the default (/DJGPP/COPYING) is incorrect.

 You can get a copy of DJGPP at <http://www.delorie.com/djgpp>.